bespinian/blog/content/posts/efficient-navigation-in-vim.md

 The first line lets you open files in the current project by pressing `ctrl+p` and then typing with fuzzy matching.
 The second line allows to search the whole project with fuzzy matching by pressing `\` (in contrast to `/` which searches the current buffer).

-### EasyMotion
+### Sneak

-Another useful plugin is [EasyMotion](https://github.com/easymotion/vim-easymotion).
+Another useful plugin is [Sneak](https://github.com/justinmk/vim-sneak).
 Instead of pressing `n` multiple times after a search to jump to the correct occurrence of the search term, it highlights each occurrence and assigns them a unique character combination.
 By pressing this combination, you can quickly jump to that occurrence with very few key strokes.

 An added bonus is that something very similar exists as a browser extension which allows to use many other Vim commands in a web browser and makes browsing using only the keyboard possible.
 It's called [Vimium](https://github.com/philc/vimium).